kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 EvictionRequest objects.

 Disadvantages:
-- A person deploying the application completely loses the ability to enforce PDBs on interceptors that support it, because the interceptor controller cannot use the eviction API.
+- A person deploying the application completely loses the ability to enforce PDBs on responders that support it, because the responder controller cannot use the eviction API.
 The controller either has to use delete calls or take the PDB into consideration, which is prone to implementation mistakes and races.
 - There are many in-tree and out-of-tree components that use the eviction API.
 Initially, this